stellar-deprecated/kelp/examples/walkthroughs/trader/buy_twap.md

 Download the pre-compiled binaries for **kelp** for your platform from the [Github Releases Page](https://github.com/stellar/kelp/releases).
 If you have downloaded the correct version for your platform you can run it directly.

-## SellTwap Strategy Configuration
+## BuyTwap Strategy Configuration

 Use the [sample configuration file for the buy_twap strategy](../../configs/trader/sample_buytwap.cfg) as a template.
 We will walkthrough the configuration parameters below.

 ### Price Feeds

-SellTwap requires one price feed, `START_ASK_FEED`.
+BuyTwap requires one price feed, `START_ASK_FEED`.
 This computes the price used when placing the single buy order.

 To give `COUPON` a stable price against USD, we're going to set `START_ASK_FEED_TYPE` to `"exchange"` and `START_ASK_FEED_URL` to `"kraken/XXLM/ZUSD"`.
 This points our bot to Kraken's price for 1 XLM, quoted in USD.